e280/strata/README.md

 <br/>

 > [!TIP]
-> incredibly, signals and trees are fully interoperable.
+> incredibly, signals and trees are interoperable.
-> that means, effects, computeds, branches, they'll all be responsive to changes across signals and tree state.
+> that means, effects and computeds are responsive to changes in tree state.

 <br/>

 ## 🚦 signals — *ephemeral view-level state*
 - `@e280/strata/signals`
-- **import the signal stuff**
   ```ts
   import {signal, effect, computed} from "@e280/strata"
   ```